mmitusov/portfolio-tailwind/README.md

 # Steps to install TaiwindCSS

 ### Tailwind official docs
 You can familiarise yourself with Tailwind on their [Official website](https://tailwindcss.com/).
-If you want now more about Tailwind React Setup you can find it [here](https://tailwindcss.com/docs/guides/create-react-app).
+If you want to know more about Tailwind React Setup you can find it [here](https://tailwindcss.com/docs/guides/create-react-app).

 ### To install Tailwind with Create React App please follow steps below:
 1. Create React App with `npx create-react-app my-app`
-2. Installing Tailwind dependencies with `npm install -D tailwindcss postcss autoprefixer` or `npm install -D tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9` or `npm install tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9`
+2. Installing Tailwind dependencies with `npm install -D tailwindcss postcss autoprefixer` or `npm install -D tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9` or `npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`
 3. Then, to override the naitive post CSS configuration install package named CRACO `npm i @craco/craco`.
 4. Use CRACO to to replace react scripts in the package.json
 ```